-A tumor begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
+A tumor begins when healthy cells change and grow uncontrollably, forming a mass.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread and usually can be removed without it causing much harm.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body if it is not found early and treated.
+A benign tumor means the tumor can grow but will not spread.
+A benign tumor usually can be removed without it causing much harm.

-An endocrine tumor is a mass that affects the parts of the body that produce and release hormones.
-Because an endocrine tumor develops from cells that produce hormones, the tumor itself can produce hormones and cause serious illness.
+An endocrine tumor is a mass that begins in the parts of the body that produce and release hormones.
+Because an endocrine tumor develops from cells that produce hormones, the tumor can also produce hormones, causing serious illness.

 About carcinoid tumors

-A carcinoid tumor starts in the hormone-producing cells of various organs.
-Carcinoid tumors most often develop in the gastrointestinal tract, in organs such as the stomach or intestines, or in the lungs.
+A carcinoid tumor is a specific type of neuroendocrine tumor.
+Carcinoid tumors most often develop in the GI tract, in organs such as the stomach or intestines, or in the lungs.
 However, a carcinoid tumor can also develop in the pancreas, a man’s testicles, or a woman’s ovaries.
-More than one carcinoid tumor can occur in the same organ.
+More than one carcinoid tumor can develop in the same organ.

 Here is a general overview of where carcinoid tumors begin:

-- They rarely occur in ovaries, testicles, and other organs.
+Carcinoid tumors rarely occur in the ovaries, testicles, and other organs.

-Because carcinoid tumors are a type of neuroendocrine tumor, they can make high levels of neuropeptides and amines (hormone-like substances).
+Because carcinoid tumors develop from neuroendocrine cells, they can make high levels of neuropeptides and amines, which are hormone-like substances.
 However, these substances may not be released in large enough amounts to cause symptoms, or the substances may be defective and not cause symptoms.
 As a result, a carcinoid tumor can grow slowly for many years without causing symptoms.
 Although a carcinoid tumor is cancerous, it is often described as "cancer in slow motion."

-There are two subtypes of lung carcinoid tumors: typical and atypical.
+There are two types of lung carcinoid tumors: typical and atypical.
 The difference is based on how a tumor processes and makes serotonin (5-HT).
 Serotonin is a neurotransmitter involved in behavior and depression.

-- A typical lung carcinoid tumor produces high levels of serotonin and chromogranin-A in the blood and high levels of 5-HIAA (a product of serotonin breakdown) in the urine.
+Typical.
+A typical lung carcinoid tumor produces high levels of serotonin and chromogranin-A that can be measured in the blood.
+Typical lung carcinoid tumors also produce high levels of 5-HIAA, a product of serotonin breakdown, that can be measured in the urine.

-- An atypical lung carcinoid tumor produces normal levels of serotonin and chromogranin-A in the blood and normal levels of 5-HIAA in the urine but high levels of serotonin and 5-HTP (an amino acid) in the urine, and it can make 5-HTP.
+Atypical.
+People with an atypical lung carcinoid tumor have normal levels of serotonin and chromogranin-A in their blood and normal levels of 5-HIAA in their urine.
+However, high levels of serotonin and the amino acid 5-HTP can be found in the urine, as atypical lung carcinoid tumors can make 5-HTP.